Parmin/training/README.rst

    -  A workbook to be distributed to students to enable them to easily follow lessons and exercises and take notes

--  Training materials that are easier to maintain and that encourage contributions in the form of pull requests from those who deliver MongoDB training and others in the company
+-  Training materials that are easy to maintain and that encourage contributions in the form of pull requests from those who deliver MongoDB training and others in the company